Collisio-Adolebitque/Productivity/README.md

 * No regular human is capable of more than 4 hours deeply focused work in a standard 8 hour work day.
 We have a finite amount of attention we can burn.
 * Humans need downtime.
 It is not reasonable to expect them to be available 7 days a week or 24 hours a day.
 Productivity always falls in these circumstances.
 Without exception.
 If you don’t believe so, you need to start measuring or improve your metrics.
 * It is better to be fundamentally productive 24 hours per week than to be diffuse in your output over 90 hours a week.

-\* Provided you are not a savant or significantly impaired in some fashion, however, these instances are the drastic exception to the norm.

 #### Recommendations